Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Numerical Studies

 \section{Numerical Studies}

-In this section, we compare Mahalanobis balancing to three classes of existing balancing methods for ATE estimation in numerical studies.
-The first class consists of exact balancing methods, including entropy balancing (EB) \citep{hainmueller2012entropy} implemented with the R package \texttt{Weightit}, covariate balancing propensity score (CBPS) \citep{imai2014covariate} implemented with the R package \texttt{CBPS}, and calibration weighting (CAL) \citep{chan2016globally} implemented with the R package \texttt{ATE}.
-The second class consists of univariate approximate balancing methods, among which the MDABW method \citep{wang2020minimal} is implemented with the R package \texttt{sbw}.
-The third class consists of high-dimensional regularized balancing methods, including two versions of regularized calibrated estimation (RCAL1 and RCAL2) \citep{tan2020model,tan2020regularized} implemented with the R package \texttt{RCAL}, approximately residual balancing (ARB) \citep{athey2016approximate} implemented with the R package \texttt{balanceHD}, and high-dimensional covariate balancing propensity score (hdCBPS) \citep{ning2020robust} implemented with the R package \texttt{CBPS}.
-We also report the unadjusted ATE estimator using the sample difference in the outcomes (Unad).
+In this section, we compare Mahalanobis balancing to two classes of existing balancing methods for ATE estimation in numerical studies.
+The first class consists of exact balancing methods, including entropy balancing (EB) \citep{hainmueller2012entropy} implemented by the R package \texttt{WeightIt}, covariate balancing propensity score (CBPS) \citep{imai2014covariate} implemented by the R package \texttt{CBPS}, and calibration weighting (CAL) \citep{chan2016globally} implemented by the R package \texttt{ATE}.
+The second class consists of univariate approximate balancing methods, among which the MDABW method \citep{wang2020minimal} is implemented by the R package \texttt{sbw}.
+We also report the unadjusted ATE estimator using the simple difference in the outcomes (Unad) and the propensity score weighting estimator (PS) using logistic regression implemented by the R package \texttt{WeightIt}.
+In the end of this section, we discuss the kernel-based covariate balancing method \citep{wong2018kernel}.

-For each method, we report the bias (Bias) of ATE estimation, Monte Carlo standard deviation (SD), root mean squared error (RMSE), Monte Carlo average of the sample mean of $\text{ASMD}_{k}^w$, $k=1,\cdots, K$ (meanASMD) as a univariate imbalance measure, and the generalized Mahalanobis imbalance measure (GMIM) $\text{GMIM}^w=\text{GMIM}_1^w+\text{GMIM}_0^w$ with ${W}_1$ as the weight matrix aiming to quantify residual multivariate imbalance after reweighting.
+For each method, we report the bias (Bias) of ATE estimation, Monte Carlo standard deviation (SD), root mean squared error (RMSE), Monte Carlo average of the mean of the $\text{TASMD}_{k}$, $k=1,\cdots, K$ (meanTASMD) as a univariate post-reweighting imbalance measure, and the generalized Mahalanobis imbalance measure (GMIM) $\text{GMIM}=\text{GMIM}_1+\text{GMIM}_0$ with ${W}_1$ as the weight matrix to quantify residual multivariate imbalance.